cbfreeman/Wordpress-Theme/readme.txt

 cbFreemanWP themes and plugins rely on core WordPress functionality to achieve seamless integration and simplicity of use.

-REQUIREMENTS

-All cbFreemanWP themes make use of the newest WordPress features and therefore require the latest stable version of WordPress in order to function properly.
+Themes

-Responsive and simple, yet dynamic and powerful themes for serious buiness owners and professional web developers.
+Responsive and simple, yet dynamic and powerful themes for serious business owners and professional web developers.
 Elegant design and sophisticated core functionality are blended together to create lighweight, scalable and easily customizable themes.

 All themes are professionally developed according to the official WordPress coding standards, and are frequently updated to ensure 100% compatibility with the latest WordPress version.
 Each theme can be used on unlimited number of websites.

+REQUIREMENTS

+All cbFreemanWP themes make use of the newest WordPress features and therefore require the latest stable version of WordPress in order to function properly.

 Please note that our products are not compatible with the WordPress.com hosted service.